 - Adding capacity through student volunteers – workshop presentation

 - Recruiting and retaining student volunteers – handout

 We run workshops as part of the Bristol Volunteer Organisers Forum for organisations to meet the volunteer teams from both universities to discuss your needs and share good practice with other organisations.
 Please contact email@example.com for more information.

 University of Bristol

 At University of Bristol, student volunteering is supported by the Students’ Union.
 Volunteering opportunities can be uploaded online or you can talk to the team about targeting specific students or co-hosting a student volunteer action day: firstname.lastname@example.org

-Please note: the universities do not advertise unpaid internships or part-time work.
-If either university believes an opportunity requires a student to be held accountable and should be paid, they have the right to refuse advertising that opportunity and can direct organisations to the funding available for internships.
+Please note: the universities do not advertise unpaid internships.
+If either university believes an opportunity requires a student to be held accountable and therefore should be paid, they have the right to refuse advertising that opportunity and can direct organisations to the funding available for internships.